i3drobotics/stereo-vision-toolkit/README.md

 The software is currently Windows-only, but we are likely to add support for Linux in the future.
 Currently the only component that is reliant on Windows is camera discovery, which uses DirectShow.

 This repository contains everything you need to build the software using MSVC 2015 (including pre-built dependencies.)
-You will also need an up to date installation of Qt 5 and the NVIDIA Cuda SDK.
+You will also need an up to date installation of Qt 5 (tested using Qt 5.12.5) and the NVIDIA Cuda SDK.
 Building with MinGW should be possible, but you will need to build the dependencies yourself.
 You may also need the Windows SDK.

 Of course you can also link to your own pre-compiled versions of the dependencies, in this case you'll need to edit the `.pro` file with the appropriate `LIB` and `INCLUDEPATH`'s.